 Bruises, also called contusions, are the result of trauma to your skin.
 Traumas can either be caused by a cut or a direct blow.
 Most of the time, when you receive a blow to your skin strong enough to make a bruise, you notice it, even if the bruise doesn’t form right away.
 These traumas can cause superficial or deep bruising, depending on the severity of the accident or injury.

 When most people think of a bruise, they think of the black and blue marks left on their skin.
-These black and blue marks are caused by the capillaries just beneath the skin that burst during the trauma.
+The capillaries cause these black and blue marks just beneath the skin that burst during the trauma.
 When capillaries burst, the blood gets trapped below the skin’s surface and causes those black and blue marks.

 Types of Bruises